 Your caregiver will orient you to your hospital room and answer any questions on the operation of the equipment in your room, such as the television, telephone, bed controls, etc.

-Local calls: Dial 9, then the local number including the area code of 270.
+Dial 9 then the local number including the 270 area code.

 Tell your nurse if you would like to talk to a dietitian about your hospital diet, cultural or religious food requirements or about healthy eating habits at home.

-Often insurance plans do not provide full coverage for your entire hospital bill.
-Your hospitalization coverage is a contract between you and your insurance company.
-While you are fully responsible for settling your account with the hospital, we will cooperate completely in speeding up the processing of your claim.
+Insurance plans often don’t provide full coverage for hospital bills.
+While you are fully responsible for your account with the hospital, we will cooperate completely in speeding up the processing of your claim.

-At the cashier’s office before you leave, you may be asked to pay the estimated balance of your bill not reimbursable by insurance.
-You may pay by cash, check, MasterCard or VISA.
+You may be asked to pay the estimated balance of your bill not reimbursable by insurance.

-Occasionally there may be delayed charges or credits which will not appear on your bill when you leave.
+Occasionally, there may be delayed charges which will not appear on your bill when you leave.
 When this happens, we will send you a statement including these delayed charges or credits as soon as possible.

-Your hospital bill does not include charges from the independent physicians who provided services at the emergency room, your personal physician, your surgeon, consultants such as radiologists or anesthesiologists or other professional services provided to you by physicians.
-These physicians will bill you directly for any charges.
+Your bill won’t include charges from the independent physicians who provided services at the emergency room, your personal physician, surgeon, or consultants.
+These physicians will bill you directly.

-After you go home, you may have questions or concerns regarding your bill or arrangements for payment.
-Please call us at 270.697.6161 for assistance.
+Financial Questions: After you go home, you may have questions or concerns regarding your bill or arrangements for payment.
+Please call us at (270) 992-9170 for assistance.